sense-of-security/ADRecon/README.md

 -PassMaxAge <Int>
     Maximum machine account password age.
 (Default 30 days)

+- ResolveSIDs <Bool>
+    Whether to resolve SIDs in the ACLs module.
+(Default False)

 -PageSize <Int>
     The PageSize to set for the LDAP searcher object.
 (Default 200)